Ralph Macchio: Early life

-Macchio was born in Huntington, New York.
+Macchio was born in Huntington, New York, a suburb of New York City, on November 4, 1961.
 He is the son of Rosalie (née DeSantis) and Ralph George Macchio Sr., who owned a few laundromats and a wastewater disposal company.
-Ralph has a younger brother Steven.
-His father is of half Italian and half Greek descent, and his mother is of Italian ancestry.
-In a 1980 screen test, Macchio said his family was from Naples.
-In 1979, Macchio graduated from Half Hollow Hills Central School District in New York.
+Macchio has a younger brother named Steven.
+Ralph Sr. is of half Italian and half Greek descent, and Rosalie is of Italian ancestry.
+In a 1980 screen test, Macchio said that his family was from Naples.
+In 1979, Macchio graduated from Half Hollow Hills High School West in Dix Hills, New York.